handeyeco/ColorSort/README.md

 ## Contributing

-PRs welcome but please file a ticket before submitting new features.
+PRs welcome but please file a ticket before starting a new feature.
 We welcome test writers.